Larb tofu, pomelo salad, corn fritters and more—here’s your guide to eating vegetarian and vegan (and holding the fish sauce) in Bangkok.

 When you first travel to a new place, the sights, smells, and sounds are often so new that there’s no question you are somewhere you’ve never been before.
 Traffic and language sound different.
 The lights, colors, architecture, cars, and clothing are all worthy of increased attention.
 The smell of the air itself can even indicate that you’ve arrived somewhere foreign and different.

-While these senses all combine to highlight the new wonders that await you, it’s often, of course, when you sit down to a meal in a brand-new place that you truly discover the un-nameable heart and soul of wherever you are.
+These senses all combine to highlight the new wonders that await you, but it’s often, of course, when you sit down to a meal in a brand-new place that you truly discover the unnameable heart and soul of wherever you are.
 Nowhere is this truer than in...Read More

 It was our first night in Chiang Mai.
 After a 24-hour journey of buses, overnight trains, and general mishap, all my friend Noele and I wanted were long showers and a great meal.
 Before this trip, we’d had dreams of Thailand’s notorious midnight raves, but even then, our real draw to the “country of smiles” was the food.
 We wanted authentic pad Thai, exotic fruits, robust coffee—all of it.